 Hydrogen is having a moment.
 Again.
 Every few years, someone rediscovers that the most abundant element in the universe could power our cars, heat our homes, and store renewable energy — if only we could get it cheaply without fossil fuels.

 Right now, 95% of hydrogen comes from steam methane reforming.
 That's natural gas.
 It emits CO2.
 The "green hydrogen" dream is electrolysis powered by solar or wind.
 But electrolyzers are expensive.
 They need pure water.
-They need platinum-group catalysts.
+And they need platinum-group catalysts.
 They need steady electricity.

 So people look for shortcuts.
 A powder you can just add to water*.
 No electricity.
-No membrane.
-On the flip side, no compressor.
+So no membrane.
+No compressor.
 Just hydrogen on demand.

 The military has researched this for decades — portable power for soldiers in the field.
 And the automotive industry has looked at it for fuel-cell vehicles.
 Researchers chase it because the energy density of aluminum or magnesium powder is genuinely impressive.